-This DJI Inspire 2 review looks at the specs, features and the many frequently asked questions on this top aerial cinematography quadcopter.
+This DJI Inspire 2 review looks at the specs, features and your frequently asked questions on this top aerial cinematography quadcopter.

-The Inspire 2 advanced flight, stability, gimbal, camera, obstacle detection along with many safety features were and still are much better than larger and more pricey drones on the market.
+The Inspire 2 advanced flight, stability, gimbal, camera, obstacle detection, along with excellent safety features are much better than larger and more pricey drones on the market.

 This review also covers DJI Inspire 2 specifications such as range, distance, dimensions, max height, altitude, frequency, video transmission, gimbals, cameras, safety technology and much more.

 We have some terrific DJI Inspire 2 YouTube videos sprinkled throughout.

 Manuals are very important and we have links to the DJI Inspire 2 user manuals.